What Is a Skiff Boat & Is It Right for You?

 • Limited passenger and gear capacity: Skiffs are smaller boats, so they typically have less space for passengers and equipment.

-• Less stable in rough or choppy water: Due to their lightweight and flat-bottomed design, skiffs can be less stable in turbulent or rough water.
+• Less stable in rough or choppy water: Due to their lightweight, flat-bottomed design, skiffs can be less stable in rough or choppy water.

 • Speed varies by design: Most skiffs prioritize shallow draft and efficiency over speed.
 Some flats skiffs run quickly to shallow spots, but performance and comfort vary significantly by model.